 I reach out to people struggling with what I went through.
 Now as a personal trainer, I get to help change other people?s lives both physically and mentally.
 To say I have finally "made it" would be false, because there's always still room for improvement.

 Looking back at where I came from, it's taught me to be grateful for the life I have, be grateful for the support system I have and to never stop believing in myself.
 Because as my favorite quote goes, "The body achieves what the mind believes."

-For those who don't support my decisions, and who don't bring positivity into my life, I have chose to cut them out.
-My true friends and family will be there encouraging me all the way, and I've learned that life without negativity leads to a life with minimal stress.
+For those who don't support my decisions, and who don't bring positivity into my life, I have chosen to cut them out.
+My true friends and family will be there encouraging me all the way, and I?ve learned that life without negativity leads to a life with minimal stress.
 I surround myself with people that lift me up, and who want to see me succeed.